-Having trouble with stuck or too loose violin pegs?
+Having trouble with violin pegs that are stuck or too loose?

 How to Fix Stuck or Loose Violin Pegs

 - Humidity or temperature changes can sometimes cause wood pegs to stick or to have difficulty turning.
 If you experience this, you may want to try an inexpensive product called peg compound (also called “peg dope”).
 Peg compound will not only lubricate the peg, but it will also provide enough friction so the peg will not slip.
 When using peg compound or any other product to help with sticking or loose pegs, use it sparingly because a residue can build up over time (some violinists avoid these products).

 - To apply peg compound, remove the string from the peg, and slide the peg out of the pegbox.
 Apply a small amount of peg compound to the part of the peg that contacts the pegbox and reinsert the peg.
 Turn the peg a few times to make sure it turns smoothly.
 Wipe off any excess peg compound before restringing the peg.